Western’s newest jewel: the Visual & Performing Arts Center (VPAC)

 At 130,000 square feet, this uniquely designed facility is divided into three distinct wings: Theatre Arts, Music and Visual Arts, all connecting together in the stunning lobby with a ramp bridge that appears to float high above.

-Art students will benefit from light shining through double-height, northern-exposed windows in the spacious painting and sculpture studios.
-They will work in photography and graphic design studios equipped with both the latest computer technology and the legacy technology of traditional film development.
-The Art Gallery features northern-exposed light, a Panelock 200 display system, all atop end-cut maple flooring.
+Students taking courses in the art wing benefit from light shining through double-height, northern-exposed windows in the spacious painting and sculpture studios.
+They work in photography and graphic design studios equipped with both the latest computer technology and the legacy technology of traditional film development.
+The Art Gallery features northern-exposed light, a Panelock 200 display system, all atop beautiful maple flooring.

-Music students will rehearse and perform in the Concert Hall, which features a tri-level, in-the-round seating experience for an audience of up to 350; variable acoustics; state-of-the-art performance audio and lighting; 5:1 HD recording and two Concert Grand pianos: a Steinway Model “D” (Hamburg) and a Yamaha CFX, the flagship of the Yamaha concert piano line.
-A recording studio will house WCSU’s new Audio and Music Production degree program and features a Solid State Logic Duality audio console — the finest in the industry.
+Music students rehearse and perform in the Veronica Hagman Concert Hall, which features a tri-level, in-the-round seating experience for an audience of up to 350; variable acoustics; state-of-the-art performance audio and lighting; 5:1 HD recording and two Concert Grand pianos: a Steinway Model “D” (Hamburg) and a Yamaha CFX, the flagship of the Yamaha concert piano line.
+A recording studio houses WCSU’s new Audio and Music Production degree program and features a Solid State Logic Duality audio console — the finest in the industry.

-The new facility was designed by an award-winning team of architects and technical consultants, including the architectural firms of Holzman/Moss/Bottino and Amenta/Emma as well as JaffeHolden (Acoustics) and Fisher Dachs Associates (Theatre).
+The new facility was designed by an award-winning team of architects and technical consultants, including the architectural firms of Holzman Moss Bottino Architecture and Amenta/Emma as well as JaffeHolden (Acoustics) and Fisher Dachs Associates (Theatre).

 Visual and Performing Arts Center Photos